npat-efault/picocom/README.md

 Thanks for using picocom

-## Custom bash completion
+## Custom Bash completion

-Starting with release 3.2, picocom includes support for custom bash-shell completion.
-With this you can press the [TAB] key and the bash shell will complete command-line option names and values and propose valid selections for both.
+Starting with release 3.2, picocom includes support for custom Bash-shell completion.
+With this you can press the [TAB] key, and the bash shell will complete command-line option names and values and propose valid selections for both.
 This makes the experience of using picocom more pleasant.

-Custom bash-shell completion works only with recent versions of the bash shell (>= 4.3).
+Custom completion works only with recent versions of the Bash shell (>= 4.3).
 Here's how you can enable it.

 To manually enable custom completion support you need to source the file (custom completion script):